cosmo-lang/cosmo/README.md

 - Linting/language server
 - Highlight function definition names without parentheses
 - Explain module system in Wiki
+- Update some of the screenshots on the Wiki

 ## Things I Might Do